lukasaric1/E-commerce-store-data-analysis/README.md

 # EXPENSES BY CUSTOMER AGE

-Comparison how much men and women spent
+Comparison how much men and women spent by their age

 <img src='images/Comparison of expenses by the age of the customers.png' width='500'>